-Lucky for us, they sell their cornbread mix!
+Lucky for us, Famous Dave’s sells their cornbread mix!
 That is what I chose for this recipe, and I strongly encourage you to do the same.
 Not only will it give you the best result (since that’s all I tested), but it’s seriously so delicious.

 This mix should be available at most major retailers.
 I buy mine from the local Kroger, but I know that Target and Walmart also carry it.
 And if all else fails, there is always Amazon (you just pay more buying it online).

 We’re going to combine the cornbread mix with some vanilla protein powder, butter, applesauce, and baking soda.

 Why applesauce?
 It acts similarly to butter, but helps us cut down on some of the calories!
 I promise you won’t taste it in the slightest.

 What kind of protein should you use for these Protein Cornbread Cookies?